-In November 2018 I followed up a solo instrumental album called ‘Eurocentric’ I had released in 2003 under the name Christine X in 2003 on my Double Snazzy label.
+In November 2018 I followed up an electronica instrumental album called ‘Eurocentric’ I had released in 2003 under the name Christine X on my Double Snazzy label.
 ‘Eurocentric’ was recorded at Bark in East London and got some nice reviews in the alternative / d.j. music press.

 ’….wistful, mellow, unhurried and gorgeous.’
 4 stars D.J.
 Magazine

 ’…unfathomably beautiful music.’
 Careless Talk Costs Lives

 Fifteen years later, I started to release more music as Christine X. Mainly instrumental.
 Made up from cassette recordings, cut up, put into Logic and music added.
 Released on IndieThroughTheLookingGlassRecords.
 I’ll be releasing one track for each letter of the alphabet, on the label I have started to go with this blog – IndieThroughTheLookingGlass.

 ‘Camden’ got plays on BBC 6 Music and by Andrew Weatherall.